-I have partnered with Countdown to create this delicious dessert, perfect for those with a bit of a sweet tooth.
-I always buy free range eggs and Countdown’s Select Free Range eggs are now stamped with a unique code so that you can trace them right back to the farm that they came from which is great!
+I have partnered with Countdown to create this delicious Passionfruit Meringue Pie dessert.
+Perfect for those with a bit of a sweet tooth.
+I always buy free range eggs and Countdown's Select Free Range eggs are now stamped with a unique code so that you can trace them right back to the farm that they came from which is great!

 I typed in the code on the eggs I purchased into the Countdown website and found out that they came from hens at a farm in North Otago.
 I also love that Countdown has committed to phasing out cage eggs across New Zealand by 2025.
 To make the most of these fresh eggs, I used the yolks in the passionfruit filling and the whites to make the silky meringue.

 I used ready rolled sweet short pastry to make the base for this tart.
 First of all I used rice to blind bake it in the oven, this stops the base from becoming soggy when the filling is added.
 The passionfruit filling is made with egg yolks, condensed milk, lemon and fresh passionfruit pulp.
 If you can't get your hands on fresh passionfruit you can use the pulp from a can.
 Just keep in mind it be will much sweeter.

 The silky meringue bakes in the oven until rustic and crispy on the outside but soft in the centre.
 Let the pie cool on the bench for at least an hour before placing it into the fridge to cool completely.